humanshell/cstack/Readme.md

 ### void cstack_destroy(cstack_t \*stack)

- Completely destroy the passed in list and all nodes.
+ Completely destroy the passed in `stack` and all nodes.

      cstack_destroy(stack);